inrialearninglab/ai4t/docs/2.5-teachers-usages/tools/elem-lalilo.en.md

 ---
 title: Lalilo
-description: Using AI for inclusive education
+description: Use AI for inclusive pedagogy
 ---

-## Description
+## Description[^1]

-Lalilo is a web application that offers French and reading exercises tailored to the child's level.
+Lalilo is a web application that offers French and reading exercises adapted to the child’s level.

 ## Features[^1]

-- Automatic adaptation of exercises: Adjusts the difficulty and content according to each student's level.
+- Automatic exercise adaptation: Adjusts difficulty and content based on each student’s level.
-- Interactive explanations: Provides tailored explanations when the student makes a mistake.
+- Interactive explanations: Provides tailored explanations when the student makes mistakes.
-- Real-time monitoring: Analyses performance and offers educational recommendations.
+- Real-time tracking: Analyzes performance and offers pedagogical recommendations.
-- Personalised learning paths: Allows teachers to create tailor-made learning paths.
+- Personalized learning paths: Allows teachers to create customized learning paths.

 ## Example of use[^2]

-A French teacher recommends the tool to parents to help their child catch up.
+A French teacher recommends the tool to parents to help a student catch up.

 ----